xfi0/Titled-Gui-CS2/README.md

 ## 📖 Licensing
-This project is licensed under GPL Public V3, More information in LICENSE **TL;DR:** You may use this source code only if your project is also open source and licensed under GPL v3.0.
+This project is licensed under GPL Public V3, More information in LICENSE **TL;DR:** You may use this source code only if your project open sourced, and licensed under GPL v3.0.
 <hr></hr>

 ## 🛠 Features